LoyolaChicagoBooks/unoapi/_sources/15-modern-cpp/modern-cpp.rst.txt

 To use this `CMakeLists.txt` file, you would create a folder named `point_example` in your project directory, and place the `Point.h` header file and the `main.cpp` source file in that folder.

-.. note:: Working to put all of the above into a repo.
-Focusing on narrative first.

 Automatic variables
 ^^^^^^^^^^^^^^^^^^^^^^^^